pmyymgf/oldriskbazaar/structuring-insurance-as-a-Ricardian-contract.md

 16th October 2015

-Insurance is a valuable service that is often misinterpreted, over-regulated, and out of reach for many people.
-On *OpenBazaar*, insurance is contextualized as a service that can be offered by anyone or group, leveraging:

 1. The clarity of terms and conditions set out in a Ricardian contract
 2. An open marketplace for competing insurance policies and service providers